top of page

 Why These Blondies Are a Win for Your Hormones

 This recipe is simple and delicious.
-I make a batch, freeze them, and always have a stash on hand for those moments when I need something sweet but still want to feel good after eating it.
+I make a batch, freeze them, and always have a stash on hand.

 They’re the kind of dessert that’s “healthy-ish, satisfying, and actually supports your hormones.